wp-plugins/rescue-shortcodes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight WordPress shortcodes plugin.
+Rescue Shortcodes is a lightweight WordPress shortcodes plugin that when activated, will add a button to the WordPress text editor to easily insert shortcodes to your posts or pages.

 ==Description==

-When activated, this plugin will add a button to the WordPress text editor to easily insert shortcodes to your posts or pages.
+Rescue Shortcodes is a lightweight WordPress shortcodes plugin that when activated, will add a button to the WordPress text editor to easily insert shortcodes to your posts or pages.

 **Installation**